Health and safety advisers use their knowledge and skills to promote a positive health and safety culture in the workplace

 Salaries vary significantly depending on the sector, the size of the employing organisation and your level of experience and qualifications.

-Income data from the Institution of Occupational Safety and Health (IOSH).
-Figures are intended as a guide only.
+Income figures are intended as a guide only.

 Although working hours are typically 9am to 5pm, Monday to Friday, you may be required to work irregular hours in the case of an accident or if working shifts.

 What to expect

 - Work is generally office based, although in some roles you may spend a lot of time in the factory, plant or other working premises, such as construction sites, offshore platforms, transportation systems and large-scale processing plants, sometimes in extreme weather conditions.
 Other work locations could include sport facilities, aviation centres, theatres or schools, for example.

 - Jobs are available throughout the UK and there are some opportunities to work overseas.